MattMattV/my-stars/README.md

 ## PHP

+- [Faker](https://github.com/fzaninotto/Faker) - Faker is a PHP library that generates fake data for you
 - [enumeration](https://github.com/eloquent/enumeration) - An enumeration implementation for PHP.
 - [prestissimo](https://github.com/hirak/prestissimo) - composer parallel install plugin
 - [phploc](https://github.com/sebastianbergmann/phploc) - A tool for quickly measuring the size of a PHP project.